Principal, Parkmead Elementary School

 Dear Parkmead Students and Families,

 An excellent education is not possible without the great collaboration of students, parents, and staff.
-Over the past few years, I have had the privilege of getting to know some of the amazing students, parents, and staff at Parkmead, while also learning about the rich school history and success.
+Over the past years, I have had the privilege of getting to know the amazing students, parents, and staff at Parkmead, while also learning about the rich school history and success.
 One of the greatest takeaways from these conversations has been the immense enthusiasm and pride for the school and community.
-It is through that same enthusiasm and pride that I look forward to becoming an integral part of the community and working with each of you to continue Parkmead’s journey.
+It is through that same enthusiasm and pride that I look forward to continuing our culture and working with each of you to enhance Parkmead’s journey.

 I look forward to a great year ahead of us!
 Please do not hesitate to reach out to me if you have any questions, concerns, and ideas that you would like to discuss.